bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/generators.md

 ## Builder API

-Simply add a `generator` call to your `build` method.
+Add a `generator` call to your `build` method.
 You can supply a block or pass in a method name as a symbol.

 ```ruby
 def build